4 minutes

 48a888e

-If we thus use 922337203685477580792233720368547758079223372036854775807 as the password and 48a888e as the verifier, it should echo the flag.
+as the verifier, it should echo the flag.

 Solution

-After entering the above form data and submitting it, we get the flag: NOVI{typ3_juggl1ng_f0r_l1fe}!
+After entering the above form data and submitting it, we get the flag: NOVI{typ3_juggl1ng_f0r_l1fe}

 This flag can then be submitted for the challenge.